A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Introduction

-Among these, region based multi-agent approaches have gained attention as a practical compromise between fully centralized and fully decentralized control.
-By partitioning a city network into smaller regions of closely interacting intersections, one can reduce complexity and improve coordination locally.
-Recent studies have shown that dividing a traffic network into strongly coupled regions (based on real-time flow densities) and solving regional sub-problems can significantly speed up learning and boost performance compared to tackling the entire city as one problem \cite{10637352}.
-Within this line of work, the co-design of state and reward is pivotal for region based multi-agent approaches because each intersection must reason along two complementary perspectives: a local context (e.g., approach-level queues) and a region context that abstracts coupled dynamics across same-region neighbors—a top-down view of directional imbalances, upstream/downstream pressures, and interface conditions at region boundaries.
+Among these, region-based multi-agent approaches have gained attention as a practical compromise between fully centralized and fully decentralized control.
+Partitioning a large network into smaller regions of closely interacting intersections, can reduce complexity and improve local coordination.
+Recent studies have shown that dividing a traffic network into strongly interdependent regions and solving regional sub-problems can significantly speed up learning and improve performance compared to tackling the entire traffic network as one problem \citep{10637352}.
+Within these set of approaches, the joint design of state and reward is essential for region-based multi-agent approaches because each intersection must reason along two complementary perspectives: a local context (e.g., approach-level queues) and a region context that abstracts interdependent dynamics across same-region neighbors.

-Our research thoroughly investigates how a region-based MADRL architecture can operate effectively under this co-design while avoiding the drawbacks of fully centralized and fully decentralized training paradigms.
-We argue that partitioning the traffic network into tightly coupled regions of intersections and then applying centralized learning within each region using co-designed composite states that capture both local and regional information, paired with composite rewards that jointly optimize local throughput and regional coordination substantially enhances overall traffic efficiency in traffic networks.
-To make these ideas practical, we propose a structured architecture that generalizes across alternative instantiations, allowing regional based methods to be implemented with different policy backbones, communication strategies and state and reward definitions.
+Our research thoroughly investigates how a region-based MADRL architecture can operate effectively under this joint design while avoiding the drawbacks of fully centralized and fully decentralized training paradigms.
+We argue that partitioning the traffic network into tightly interdependent regions of intersections and then applying centralized learning within each region using composite states that capture both local and regional information, and composite rewards that jointly optimize local throughput and regional coordination substantially enhances overall traffic flow efficiency in urban networks.
+To make these ideas practical, we propose a structured architecture that generalizes across alternative instantiations, allowing regional based methods to be implemented with different policy backbones and state and reward definitions.
 We refer to this architecture as SEMI-CTDE : \textbf{Semi}-\textbf{C}entralized \textbf{T}raining, \textbf{D}ecentralized \textbf{E}xecution, which we primarily study in the context of urban traffic signal control.

 This paper’s main contributions are summarized as follows:

 \begin{itemize}